 Stephan P. Matthews, Office Manager

 Stephan P. Matthews is the Office Manager for the Office for Access to Justice at the US Department of Justice.
 Previously, he worked in the Department's Office of Intergovernmental and Public Liaison and Office of Legislative Affairs.
 Before joining the Department, he worked with several nonprofit and private industry organizations in the Washington, D.C. area.
 As part of his commitment to public service he volunteers for several community outreach organizations and has served on the campaign committees of several Maryland town council members.
-Mr.Matthews is currently enrolled in school at the University of Maryland University College and is pursuing a degree in Political Science with a concentration in Legal Studies and he plans to attend law school.
+Mr.Matthews is currently enrolled in school at the University of Maryland University College and is pursuing a degree in Criminal Justice with a concentration in Business and Legal Studies.